fge/jackson-coreutils/README.md

 values; if you don't, you may be (badly) surprised by the results of using the below feature.

-The recommended way to read any `JsonNode` instance is therefore to use the `JsonLoader` class, or, if you need to, grab a preconfigured `ObjectMapper` preconfigured for dealing with arbitrarily large
+The recommended way to read any `JsonNode` instance is therefore to use the `JsonLoader` class, or, if you need to, grab an `ObjectMapper` preconfigured for dealing with arbitrarily large numbers:
-numbers:

 ```java
 // Load a JsonNode with all decimals read as DecimalNode, from a file